bbauska/W3Cx-5of5/README.md

 ![](./images/image456.png){width="5.0in"
 height="2.966346237970254in"}

-Let\'s add a "console.log("hello I\'m describeYourself!!!")", and let\'s
+Let&apos;s add a "console.log("hello I&apos;m describeYourself!!!")", and let&apos;s
 call this describeYourself from the talk that is just above.
 For calling a method from another one, I use "this.", followed by the name of the method.
-And I save and if you call the talk method, you see that it says "hello I\'m describeYourself!!!" before displaying "come to the dark side", that is in the talk method, because this.describeYourself() executed describeYourself from the talk method.
+And I save and if you call the talk method, you see that it says "hello I&apos;m describeYourself!!!" before displaying "come to the dark side", that is in the talk method, because this.describeYourself() executed describeYourself from the talk method.